-Jeff joined Greenbelt in 2008 as the Stewardship Manager after working nine years as a biologist for a Native American tribe in western Oregon where he worked on fish, wildlife, rare plants, habitat and environmental projects.
+Jeff joined Greenbelt in 2008 after working nine years as a biologist for a Native American tribe in western Oregon where he worked on fish, wildlife, rare plants, habitat and environmental projects.
 Jeff has a B.S. in Wildlife Science and an M.S. in Geography from Oregon State University.
 Outside of work Jeff likes to explore the outdoors and work around the house with his wife and two children.

-Ketty is a contracted employee of Greenbelt, and has an extensive background in budget development, financial performance evaluation, and non-profit management.
+Ketty is a contracted employee of Greenbelt and has an extensive background in budget development, financial performance evaluation, and non-profit management.
 An MBA graduate of the Lundquist College of Business, at the University of Oregon, she worked as a Senior Financial Analyst for Hewlett-Packard for six years developing financial models and projecting the profitability of HP’s worldwide inkjet business.
 She has served on the Board of non-profits including Corvallis Community Children’s Centers and the Center for Nonprofit Stewardship.

 Anna joined Greenbelt in 2022 after working as a program manager in forestry research and natural resources for the past seven years.
 As a lifelong Oregonian, Anna has a deep-seated love for wild spaces in the Willamette Valley and believes that conserving these lands is critical for the well-being of our community.
 When she’s not in the office discussing forests, rivers, open spaces, and farmlands, Anna can be found out in the wild enjoying forests, rivers, open spaces, or tending to the needs of her pet chickens, turkeys, and beloved dog, Corra.